codinglabsau/gooey/README.md

 The docs will now be available at [http://gooey-docs.test](http://ui-docs.test).

+## Testing
+Tests are implemented with Cypress, and can be run on CLI using `npm run tests`.
+We are only testing components that are customised or wrapping other libraries.

 ## Security
 If you discover any security related issues, create an issue on GitHub.